Lease / Licence Consent to Use

 Renewal Right

-1971 legislation allows a sporting lease where a club has spent substantial monies (more than 15 timed the rent) in erecting permanent buildings or structures on the land which are used in connection with the land for that purpose, on reconstructing, altering, renovating or adapting any permanent buildings or structures on the land which are so used so as to render them more suitable for that purpose, or on developing, improving or adapting the land so as to render it more suitable for that purpose.
+1971 legislation allows a sporting lease where a club has spent substantial monies (more than 15 times the rent) in erecting permanent buildings or structures on the land which are used in connection with the land for that purpose, on reconstructing, altering, renovating or adapting any permanent buildings or structures on the land which are so used so as to render them more suitable for that purpose, or on developing, improving or adapting the land so as to render it more suitable for that purpose.

-It applies where a club carries out some outdoor sport game or recreation under the terms of the lease.
-In one particular case it was decided that a fishing lease was outside the act allowing for new long-term sporting leases.
+It applies where a club carries out some outdoor sport, game, or recreation under the terms of the lease.
+In one particular case, it was decided that a fishing lease was outside the act, allowing for new long-term sporting leases.
 The case has been doubted as it interpreted land to mean dry land.
 Fisheries is property in itself and will generally be within the concept of land for property law purposes

 Easements Access to Waters

 Where fisheries right is granted by deed over another’s land a right of access is usually implied.
-Generally the right will be for the full beneficial access of the right granted.
+Generally, the right will be for the full beneficial access of the right granted.
 Where the right granted is verbal, it will be implied to the extent that consent.

 Implied Rights

-A property right to fish in a river implies a right of access unless the full beneficial use can be enjoyed by use of a boat.
+A property right to fish in a river implies a right of access unless the full beneficial use can be enjoyed by the use of a boat.
 The right of access to the bank must be exercised in a manner that causes as little detrimental to the riparian owner as is consistent with the full beneficial use of fishing.

 In an Irish case in the 1990s the plaintiff claimed the right to bring cars to the riverbank with rods and equipment for fishing.
 The court found that the right was limited to means of access of an ordinary person of average strength.
 Regard be had to the necessary equipment.
-In the circumstances as net fishing was illegal, the fishery could be enjoyed without access by motor vehicle.
+In the circumstances, where net fishing was illegal, the fishery could be enjoyed without access by motor vehicle.

 Where a right to fish is allowed by consent byelaws or rules, then there is likely to be implied or granted a right of access to the watercourse.
 Its terms if not set out, would be implied in accordance with the circumstances.